Reward Grows As Authorities Continue Search For Person Who Killed 6-Year-Old Aiden Leos

 ORANGE (CBSLA) — What started as a $50,000 reward offered by 6-year-old Aiden Leos’ family to find those responsible for his shooting death has grown to more than $300,000.

 “If we can make a difference and change something, then let’s all do it,” the owner of Memory Lane Memorabilia in Tustin said.
-“The bigger the reward is gonna, we believe, will, the lips will start talking.”READ MORE: Victims Call On Law Enforcement To Reevaluate Pursuit Procedures As Deaths Increase
+“The bigger the reward is gonna, we believe, will, the lips will start talking.”READ MORE: Get Vaccinated, Win Money: Gov. Newsom Announces $116.5 Million Incentive Program

 On Tuesday, Orange County Supervisors Don Wagner and Katrina Foley tripled the reward, putting up $50,000 each.
 Then, the owner of Memory Lane Memorabilia in Tustin put up another $50,000.